ronnieholm/CSharp-clean-architecture-sample/docs/architecture/ADR005-custom-pipeline-in-application-layer.md

 contain the complete request in case of failure.
 It's easy for us to see exactly what the client sent and replay a failing request.

+A pipeline may be implemented in at least three different ways:

+1. Directly adding any before and after code to the request dipatcher method.
+1. Implementing each behavior as a class with behavior state and a reference to the next behavior.
+1. Implementing each behavior as a method closing over any behavior state and a reference to the next behavior.

+Each is a way to implement the decorator pattern.
+(1) mixes dispatching with behaviors which may be acceptable for a simple pipeline, (2) is good for behaviors with significant state and code, (3) is good for short behaviors.

 ## Consequences

 A host such as ASP.NET provides its own pipeline.
 We could take advantage of its